linnet22/bdnegociosdigitales2025/Unidad 1/01-ConsultasSimples.md

 select EmployeeID as 'Numero',
 Concat(FirstName, ' ', LastName, ' - ', Title) as [Nombre Completo]
-,BirthDate as 'Fecha Nacimiento', city as 'Ciudad', HireDate as 'Fecha de Contratación'
+,BirthDate as 'Fecha Nacimiento', city as 'Ciudad', HireDate as 'Fecha de Contrataciï¿½n'
 from Employees
 where year(HireDate) > 1993